sweezyxd/quadratic/README.md

 # Usage:

-First, you'll have to import the script to your project directory, then just import the script to your python code like this: ```import quadratic```. then finally, use the ```solve``` function to get the result wanted.
+First, you'll have to import the script to your project directory, then just import the script to your python code like this: ```import quadratic```.
+Then finally, use the ```solve``` function to get the result wanted.

 # Examples: